 - Serve as a resource, referral, and communication agent.
 Serve as liaison between residents and Residence Life.

-- Abide by College policies.
+- Abide by University policies.
 Assist campus officials or other responsible parties elsewhere on campus when requested to do so.

-- Promote PRC and its resources to Residence Life staff and Summer Hall Council.
+- Promote CCD and its resources to Residence Life staff and Summer Hall Council.

 Training, Meetings, and Duty Responsibilities

 - Coordinate with the Assistant Director for Community Development to arrange regular coverage of the Center which will be open to users 9 hours per week.

 - Attend staff meetings, training sessions, in-service activities, and individual meetings with supervisor; work as a member of the CCD Staff.

 - All Residence Life student staff are considered essential personnel and are required to be present to provide assistance during crises and emergencies (hurricanes, building/system failures, student death, etc.) as long as the university and/or residence halls remain open and occupied.

 - Must be a candidate for admission (transfer or graduate student) or currently enrolled, full-time degree-seeking student at William & Mary.

 - Must have a cumulative 2.0 grade point average to be eligible for application, appointment and continuance.
 Student staff whose semester grade point average falls below a 2.0 may not be eligible for appointment or continuance.